Streamlined Contact Management for Busy Healthcare Teams

 After

-I collaborated on the design of a centralized “Contacts” feature at the bottom of the page that allows employees to create, search, and filter all account contacts in one place, with flexible card/list views and scalable filtering logic.
+A centralized “Contacts” feature at the bottom of the page that allows employees to create, search, and filter all account contacts in one place, with flexible card/list views and scalable filtering logic.

 After